Bibliography of World War II battles and campaigns in East Asia, South East Asia and the Pacific

-This is a Bibliography of World War II battles and campaigns in East Asia, South East Asia and the Pacific.
+This is a Bibliography of World War II battles and campaigns in East Asia, South East Asia, India and the Pacific.
 It aims to include the major theaters, campaigns and battles of the Asia-Pacific Theater of World War II.
 It is part of Wikipedia's larger effort to document the Bibliography of World War II.
 Its counterpart for the European, North African and Middle Eastern theater is the Bibliography of World War II battles and campaigns in Europe, North Africa and the Middle East.